2022 Annual Report

 Regional Expansion Highlight

-Rosa and Rut report that the women who participate in the workshops demonstrate curiosity and enthusiasm to learn more about their rights, and are willing to discuss the violence they experience or see in their communities.
-Rut states, “We have not gone a single day without participants sharing with us cases of violence.”
+Rosa and Rut report that the women who participate in the workshops are enthusiastic to learn about their rights, and willing to discuss the violence they see in their communities.
+Rut states, “We have not gone a single day without participants sharing with us about cases of violence.”

 Regional Expansion Highlight

-WJI’s proven methodology underscores the importance of seeking solutions based on contextually relevant practices and the knowledge of community members.
-Designing effective programming based on local expertise and experience is what makes WJI a regional leader in advancing justice for indigenous women and girls.
+WJI’s proven methodology underscores the importance of seeking solutions based on culturally relevant practices and the knowledge of community members.
+Designing effective programming rooted in local expertise and experience is what makes WJI a regional leader in advancing justice for indigenous women and girls.

 Setting Precedents